Netflix reaches for all the Oscars with Hillbilly Elegy

 If it wasn't clear enough, everything about that smells of Oscars gold.
 You have two Academy favourites being directed by an award-winning filmmaker, set to the sound of another Oscar stalwart.
 Plus, the make-up looks incredible, and the emotions look set to get very, very high.
 If Hillbilly Elegy doesn't get a few nominations at this year's upcoming Oscars, we'll eat our cinema membership cards.

-Hillbilly Elegy does not have a release date.
+Hillbilly Elegy comes to select cinema in November and arrives on Netflix November 24.
 While we await the movie, be sure to check out the best Netflix movies you can watch right now – including some actual Oscar winners.